aaronlin79/Product-Review-Sentiment-Analysis/README.md

 ## Project Description
 A transparent process of building a model that can identify and categorize sentiments of products in the Cell Phones & Accessories subcategory of Amazon reviews.

-> Note: The dimensions of the original dataset were reduced in order for it to be run it locally
+> Note: Size of the original dataset was reduced in order for it to be run it locally

 ## Installation/Usage
 #### Installation: